Please click the course title for the course description and learning objectives

 Participants will be able to analyze how Adlerian theory (such as gemeinschaftsgefühl and lifestyle) can be applied to assess and address challenges, and reorient in intimate partnerships

 Suicide rates worldwide increased 60% in the past 50 years, greater than deaths due to malaria, breast cancer, war or homicide.
 Suicide is the 3rd highest cause of death among 15-29 year olds.
 Every suicide is a tragedy that affects families, communities and entire countries & has long-lasting effects on the people left behind.
 Brief presentations, small and large group discussion & experiential exercises.
 Participants will learn most from engaging in the exercises, which will provide opportunities for active participation, ‘learning through doing’, & exploring ideas, feelings & how what is learned might be applied in practice.
-Learning Objectives:
+Learning Objectives: The course is sponsored by Adler University for 10 continuing education hours for psychologists.
+The course is open to psychologists and non-psychologists.

 Open for therapists, counsellors, mental health workers, teachers, and others affected by or interested in thinking about and learning more about suicide